thumbnail image

 Diamond in the rough

-Dr. C. H. Kitrell, one of the most public-spirited citizens in Dublin’s history, built his jewelry and optometry store here in 1913.
-It features an unique arched storefront with a patterned, pressed metal interior.
+Dr. C. H. Kitrell, one of the most publicly-spirited citizens in Dublin’s history, built his jewelry and optometry store here in 1913.
+It features a unique arched storefront with a patterned, pressed metal interior.
 Built as a single story with a mezzanine at the rear, the store has one of the most ornate interiors in Downtown Dublin, with a skylight, cast iron columns, and a coffered, pressed metal ceiling.

-• First National Bank
+First National Bank

-202 S. Jefferson Street, Dublin, GA 31021
+200 S. Jefferson Street, Dublin, GA 31021

 Georgia Military College, Dublin Campus

-In 1912, A. Ten Eyck Brown of Atlanta was selected as the architect for the First National Bank building.
-Brown designed many notable buildings in the South, including the Fulton County Courthouse, the Clarke County Courthouse, the Georgian Hotel of Athens, and the 28-story Miami-Dade County Courthouse.
 The foundation was laid on October 12, 1912, and construction was completed only six months later, in April 1913.
 The building featured a marble front on the first floor with the remaining facade of terra cotta, cast stone, and brick.
 The building’s overall structure is primarily stone, concrete, and steel, making it virtually fireproof.
 Most impressive were the marble floors and walls of the main banking room.
 In the lobby was Dublin's first elevator.
 Ornamental plaster patterns and elaborate bronze teller screens were Brown's finishing touches to Dublin's skyscraper.
 A bronze and glass mail chute ran from the top floor down to the lobby.
 Above the bank were sixty- four office spaces equipped with the modern conveniences of lighting and heating.

-• City National Bank
+City National Bank

 109 S. Jefferson Street, Dublin, GA 31021